 Best Tablet Cases for Kids

 Once you've given your child a tablet, you ought to also purchase a case to protect this new toy.
-Sure, these slates provide hours of fun, but these slender slates aren't exactly grippy, and quite the opposite if they're made by Apple.
+Sure, you can fill a tablet with a ton of games, tv shows and educational material for hours of fun and enrichment, but these sliver-shaped devices are easily dropped, especially if you're talking about Apple's latest iPad.
 This could lead to accidental damage from repeated drops onto the ground.
 While the Amazon Fire tablets slide right into the $24.99 FreeTime Kid-Proof Case, we've found plenty of alternatives that protect other models from the chaos a child can create.

 And if you pick one of the cuter or cooler cases, to match your kid's personality, you'll be less likely to find the case lying on the floor after your child decided it wasn't necessary.